bheelz/Testimonials-Grid-Section/README.md

 ### What I learned

-I learnt how to use Flexbox in TailwindCSS.
+I learnt how to use Grid in TailwindCSS.

 ## Author